msfasha/Algorithms/otis_hhc_quicksort/executable/README.md

 To execute the program:
-First we should make sure the execution file name is otis.exe rather than otis.ex_ (change for mailing purposes)
+First we should make sure the execution file name is otis.exe rather than otis.ex_

 Next